IBM-Bluemix-Docs/go/machine_learning/vr.md

 # Adding Visual Recognition
 {: #assistant-vr}

-You can use the {{site.data.keyword.vr}} service to build Go applications that understand natural-language input, and respond to users with human-like conversation.
+You can use the {{site.data.keyword.visualrecognitionshort}} service to build Go applications that understand natural-language input, and respond to users with human-like conversation.

 How the integration works:

 * Users interact with the front-end user interface of your app.
-* Your app sends user input to the {{site.data.keyword.vr}} by using the {{site.data.keyword.watson}} Go SDK.
+* Your app sends user input to the {{site.data.keyword.visualrecognitionshort}} by using the {{site.data.keyword.watson}} Go SDK.
 * The {{site.data.keyword.watson}} Go SDK connects to a workspace, which is a container for your dialog flow and training data.
 * The workspace interprets the user input and directs the flow of the conversation, sending a response to your app.
 * Your app displays the response for the user.